Roman Polanski sexual abuse case: Subsequent legal actions

 On October 30, 2015, Polish judge Dariusz Mazur denied a request by the United States to extradite Polanski.
 According to the judge, allowing Polanski to be returned to American law enforcement would be an "obviously unlawful" act, depriving the filmmaker of his freedom and civil liberty.
 His lawyers argued that extradition would violate the European Convention on Human Rights.
 Polanski holds dual citizenship with Poland and France.

 On November 27, 2015, Poland decided it will not extradite Polanski to the US after prosecutors declined to challenge the court's ruling, agreeing that Polanski had served his punishment and did not need to face a US court again.
-Preparations for a movie he was working on had been stalled by the extradition request from last year.
+Preparations for a movie he was working on had been stalled by the extradition request from the previous year.

-On December 6, 2016, the Supreme Court of Poland ruled to reject an appeal filed by Polish Minister of Justice Ziobro, and to uphold the October 2015 ruling.
+On December 6, 2016, the Supreme Court of Poland ruled to reject an appeal filed by Polish minister of justice Ziobro, and to uphold the October 2015 ruling.

 On August 17, 2017, Los Angeles County Superior Court Judge Scott Gordon rejected a request from Samantha Geimer to dismiss the case against Polanski.

 In December 2017, Polanski filed a ₪1.5 million suit in Herzliya Magistrates' Court against Israeli journalist and filmmaker Matan Uziel.
 Polanski maintained that Uziel, through his website, www.imetpolanski.com, falsely reported that five women had come forward to accuse him of raping them.
 Polanski was suing for libel and defamation of character.
 Herzliya Magistrates' Court rejected Polanski's request to be exempt from appearing in court after filing the libel suit.
 While Polanski gave various reasons for his inability to appear, the presiding judge, Gilad Hess, dismissed these one-by-one and ordered Polanski to pay Uziel ₪10,000 in costs.
 In November 2018, it was published that Polanski decided to drop the lawsuit, and was ordered by the court to pay Uziel ₪30,000 (US$8,000) for court costs.
 The court accepted Uziel's request that the suit not be dropped, but rather that it be rejected, making Polanski unable to sue Uziel again over the same issue in the future.

 In November 2022, Polanski filed a cybersquatting dispute with World Intellectual Property Organization against the domain name imetpolanski.com.
 Polanski asked World Intellectual Property Organization to rule that the site was cybersquatting.
-However, the three-person panel ruled that Polanski didn't show the domain was registered and used in bad faith, nor did he show that the registrant, Matan Uziel, lacked rights or legitimate interests in the domain name.
+However, the three-person panel ruled that Polanski did not show the domain was registered and used in bad faith, nor did he show that the registrant, Matan Uziel, lacked rights or legitimate interests in the domain name.

 In June 2023, Polanski was sued in the Los Angeles Superior Court by a woman who alleged that he raped her at his home in 1973 after supplying her with tequila shots.
 The woman was said to be under the age of 18 at the time of the alleged incident.
-Polanski, who is set to face a civil trial for this allegation, had his trial date set for August 2025.
+Polanski, who was set to face a civil trial for this allegation, had his trial date set for August 2025.
 The lawsuit was settled and dismissed in October 2024.